maslanvogelsberg/feeder3/README.md

 # Feeder 3.2
 This is a repository containing instructional materials and sample datasets for Professor Gotzler's Englsih 105 section at The University of North Carolina at Chapel Hill.

-The repository contains a python notebook covering basic topics in coding with Python3, and beginner modules on using the Pandas package for data analysis
+The repository contains a python notebook covering
+- Basic topics in coding with Python3
+- Helping beginners with using and coding modules with the Pandas package for data analysis on Python3

 These materials have been adapted from the excellent lessons created by the staff at the Research Hub of UNC-Chapel Hill's Davis Library.